OctopusDeploy/blog/blog/2018-10/selenium/3-the-first-test/the-first-tests.md

 ![](./image12.png)

-To add the `/opt/tools` directory to the PATH, add it to the PATH variable in `/etc/environment`.
+To add the `/opt/tools` directory to the `PATH`, add it to the `PATH` variable in `/etc/environment`.
 In the screenshot below you can see that `/opt/tools` has been added to the end of the list of directories already assigned to the `PATH` environment variable.
 You may need to log out and back in for the change to take effect once you edit the `/etc/environment` file.

 ![](./image13.png)

 In Windows you may want to save the driver to a path like `C:\tools\chromedriver.exe`.
 To add this directory to the `PATH`, we need to edit the system properties.

-To see the system properties, click the Windows Key + R to open the Run dialog, and enter `control sysdm.cpl,,3` as the command to run.
+To see the system properties, click the Windows Key + R to open the `Run` dialog, and enter `control sysdm.cpl,,3` as the command to run.
 Click the `OK` button.

 ![](./image14.png)